 - For large items (pineapples and larger), I prefer to cut into quarters – this will make it easier to process the produce at a more consistent rate.

-- Working with a very soft, “unjuiceable” fruits?
+- Working with a very mushy, “unjuiceable” fruits?
 You can try blending them into a puree and then add that puree to the juice for a nice texture with a unique flavor.
 Learn more about adding purees to juices here.

 Apples: You can keep whole and unpeeled.